Drunk in Charge of a Motor vehicle

 - You were over the limit

-A successful challenge to any or all of the above elements of the offence will result in your aquittal.
+A successful challenge to any or all of the above elements of the offence will result in your acquittal.

 The consequences of a conviction for being drunk in charge of a motor vehicle

 Being prosecuted for being drunk in charge of a vehicle is a serious matter which can have long lasting consequences.
-A conviction for being drunk in charge could result in, at best, 10 points on your licence (which could result in you totting up and facing a 6 month driving ban), and at worst up to 6 weeks in prison or a ban of up to 12 months.
-That’s before considering the potential knock on effects of a conviction; huge increases on your future insurance premiums, a criminal record, your good name being tarnished, and a the impact that a ban could have on your ability to continue working in your job.
+A conviction for being drunk in charge could result in, at best, 10 penalty points on your driving licence (which could result in you totting up and facing a 6-month driving ban), and at worst up to 6 weeks in prison or a ban of up to 12 months.
+That’s before considering the potential knock-on effects of a conviction; huge increases on your future insurance premiums, a criminal record, your good name being tarnished, and the impact that a ban could have on your ability to continue working in your job.

 How our specialist motoring law solicitors can help you

 In addition to any of the defences that apply to drink driving offences, we may also be able to identify a number of further specific defences available to you.

 For example, it is a defence to show that there was no likelihood of you driving your vehicle whilst you remained over the limit.
-Successfully raising this defence is likely to require cross-examination of Prosecution witnesses such as Police Officers, and would also involve giving evidence in examination in chief (answering questions in court to put your side across).
+Successfully raising this defence is likely to require cross-examination of Prosecution witnesses such as Police Officers and would also involve giving evidence in examination in chief (answering questions in court to put your side across).
 It is therefore vital that you engage an experienced and knowledgeable motoring lawyer with expertise in defending drunk in charge allegations to conduct this process.